Visiting the Lighthouse

 From I-10 East or West:

 Take Exit 7 (Pine Forest Road, 297).
 Head south about 1.5 miles to Blue Angel Parkway.
 Drive about 11 miles to west gate of NAS Pensacola.
-Take Radford Boulevard.
+Keep straight on Radford Boulevard.
 Pensacola Lighthouse will be on the right.

 From Gulf Breeze, Pensacola Beach, Ft.
 Walton and Destin: